 Taking the Ferry from Union Island to Bequia

-There is no direct ferry to Bequia from Union Island, even though the ferry from Union Island to St Vincent passes straight past the island of Bequia!.
+There is no direct ferry to Bequia from Union Island, even though the ferry from Union Island to St Vincent passes straight past the island of Bequia!
 You must take a ferry from Union Island to St Vincent and then from St Vincent to Bequia.
-The ferry from Union island arrives in the same place that the ferry to Bequia leaves from.
-The ferry from Union Island to St Vincent costs EC$70 and the ferry from St Vincent to Bequia costs EC$25.
+The ferry from Union Island arrives in the same place that the ferry to Bequia leaves from.
+The ferry from Union Island to St Vincent costs EC$70 and the ferry from St Vincent to Bequia costs EC$70 in 2023.

 Union Island to St Vincent Ferry Details